 Human Development and Family Studies B.S.

 The intermediate block builds upon the introductory block through the next set of four professional course requirements.
-In HDFS 161, students are offered a deeper introduction to and opportunity to analyze critically the major social institutions and cultural contexts that affect human development.
+In HDFS 161, students are offered a deeper introduction to and opportunity to critically analyze the major social institutions and cultural contexts that affect human development.
 HDFS 141 focuses in depth on White identity and the context of privileging whiteness.
-The remaining two courses in this intermediate block introduce students to major theories of development used to help us understand individual development in context (HDFS 189) and to the HDFS profession through the study and practice of essential helping relationship skills and ethical practice (HDFS 101).
+The remaining two courses in this intermediate block introduce students to major theories of development used to help us understand individual development (HDFS 189) and to the HDFS profession through the study and practice of essential helping relationship skills and ethical practice (HDFS 101).
 Both courses also provide students the opportunity to apply developmental theories to practice.

 Human Development and Family Studies

 D1 - Race and Racism in the U.S.

 |Writing and Information Literacy||3|

 |CESS GENERAL EDUCATION REQUIREMENTS|

 |Communication Skills 2|

 |SPCH 011||Effective Speaking||3|

 |or CALS 183||Communication Methods|